 Bake for 40 – 45 minutes, or until a toothpick comes out clean when poked in the center.

-DRIED CRANBERRIES: You can substitute with 2/3 cup dried cranberries and reduce the sugar in the recipe to 2/3 cup since dried cranberries aren’t as tart.
-The dried cranberries will be juicer if you soak them in very warm water for 10 minutes then drain and pat dry before using.
+- Dried Cranberries: You can substitute with 2/3 cup dried cranberries and reduce the sugar in the recipe to 2/3 cup since dried cranberries aren’t as tart.
+The dried cranberries will be juicier if you soak them in very warm water for 10 minutes, then drain and pat dry before using.

 Here’s how to store leftover eggless cranberry bread: